particle-iot/workshop-mesh-spectra/content/docs/ch3.md

 ## Exploring Mesh Publish and Subscribe

 The first two Particle primitives we'll look at are also the newest, `Mesh.publish()` and `Mesh.subscribe()`.
 These primitives allow us to send and receive broadcast messages within a Mesh network.
-Unlike `Particle.publish()` and `Particle.subscribe()` which we'll look at next, these messages can only be sent to and viewed by devices on the Mesh network.
+Unlike `Particle.publish()` and `Particle.subscribe()` which we'll look at next, these messages can only be sent to and viewed by devices on the same Mesh network.

 ### Using `Mesh.publish()`